tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 I fetched a blanket and curled up on the couch.
 I probably had to throw away my bed completely.
 As the blue stains sunk through the mattress, I realized there was no way I was getting rid of the smell.
 Then again, I had plenty of extra cash on hand.
 More than enough for a bed.

-What the hell did Jonathan do for a living anyway?
+What the hell did John do for a living anyway?

 As my stomach calmed, I drifted off to a restless sleep.